-For other disciplines, the primary sources you're looking for are original research or materials like:
+For other disciplines, the primary sourcesare original research or materials like:

-The Mack Library's Special Collection focuses on primary sources pertaining to Brethren history, Shenandoah Valley history, and the Civil War.
+Bridgewater College's Special Collections focuses on primary sources pertaining to Brethren history, Shenandoah Valley history, and the Civil War.
 But, you may be able to find sources covering additional topics.
 Contact our Special Collections Librarian to see if we have any materials related to your topic.

 Below are examples of some freely accessible online digital collections from other libraries.

 Some assignments might require research data, statistics, or another kinds of original research.

 Some data sets might be available on the web.
 Look for government or international organizations (like the UN or World Bank), or for non-profit organizations who might have collected the data.

 Original Research articles can also be sources for primary source information and can be found in many of our databases.

 Below are links to example databases (that contain original research articles) and example data/statistics websites.